37 Lord of the Rings Trivia Questions [With Answers]

 Answer: Narsil.

-Why it stumps people: Glamdring, Orcrist, Sting: three famous named blades that are always in the conversation.
-Narsil is the sword Isildur used to cut the Ring from Sauron’s hand, broken in that same fight.
-Reforged into Anduril (“Flame of the West”), it becomes Aragorn’s claim to kingship.
-The name changes, and the old name fades.
+The famous blades aren’t the answer.
+Glamdring, Orcrist, and Sting all crowd into the conversation.
+The one you want is Narsil, the sword Isildur used to cut the Ring from Sauron’s hand, snapped in that same fight.
+Reforged into Anduril (“Flame of the West”), it becomes Aragorn’s claim to the throne.
+New name, and the old one quietly fades.

 21. What giant spider poisons Frodo?
 (Medium)